 Students: Florida's 21st CCLC after school programs are designed to help students meet state and local academic achievement standards in core academic subjects, particularly those who attend low-income, low-performing schools.
 Across the state of Florida, the 21st CCLC program targets at-risk students from kindergarten to twelfth grade.
-Recipients target only those students attending schools eligible for Title I School-Wide Program services, attending schools with at least 40% low-income families (as demonstrated by free and reduced-price lunch status), attending schools receiving school-grades of 'D' or 'F' in the year prior to funding, or living within the district-defined service areas of such schools.
+Depending on the year in which they were awarded, recipients target only those students attending schools eligible for Title I School-Wide Program services, attending schools with at least 40% low-income families (as demonstrated by free and reduced-price lunch status), attending schools receiving school-grades of 'D' or 'F' in the year prior to funding, attending schools identified for targeted assistance or comprehensive assistance, or attending schools identified as needing support by the local superintendent.
 In 2017, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those receiving a school-grade (calculated and provided by the FLDOE) of a "D" or "F" in the academic year prior to the submission of the competitive application (private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants).
+In 2018, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those identified by the FLDOE as needing support (targeted support or comprehensive support) or identified by the local school district superintendent as needing supports provided by the 21st CCLC model.
+Private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants.
 This change was expected, as Title I school-wide eligibility and income status of families were removed from eligibility requirements within federal law and, as such, were also removed from criteria included by the FLDOE within the 2017 competitive proposal process.
-However, given overall performance of low-income schools noted in previous sections, it is not surprising that most schools from which students are targeted remain low-income and eligible for school-wide Title I supports.
-Overall, Florida remains focused on providing structured, wrap-around, and diverse out-of-school programming to students attending the state's most at-risk public schools and residing in the most at-risk communities.
+However, regardless of the changes to eligibility criteria and given overall performance of lowincome schools noted in the prior section, it is not surprising that most schools from which students are targeted remain low-income and eligible for Title I supports in their respective districts.
+Overall, Florida remains focused on providing some of the most structured, wrap-around, and diverse out-of-school programming to students attending the state's most at-risk public schools and residing in the most at-risk communities.